2022 TVS Ronin Review: ‘Unscripted But Interesting!’

 Ride And Handling

 TVS has done a lot to improve Ronin’s dynamics.
 The motorcycle gets 41 mm Showa USD forks at the front- the same that you get to see on the RR 310.
 The spring and damping rates of these, however, have been retuned to suit the overall character of this motorcycle.
 Riding comfort has been as much prioritised as agility.
 The rear gets a monoshock, and the overall setup has identical travels to the RR310.
 Ronin feels quite planted at speeds and decently agile.
 Direction changes are honestly, never painful!
-The swept-back handlebar, front fork offsets, rakes steering, and the almost-neutral footpeg position would all feel very likeable on long rides!
+The swept-back handlebar, front fork offsets, raked steering, and the almost-neutral footpeg position would all feel very likeable on long rides!

 The TVS Rambler tyres on this, offer good grip and liveability.
-The ride comfort offered, is worth putting your money on.
+The ride comfort offered is worth putting your money on.
 You can cruise all day and still be comfortable!
 The clutch feels light and never demands much strain from your left palm.
 The seat design and cushioning are also things that would add to the overall liveability.

 Top-spec Ronin TD offers dual ABS, and gets disc brakes at both ends.
 The riding modes- Urban and Rain- tweak the sensitivity of ABS and has almost nothing to do with throttle maps.
 But these ensure better manoeuvrability, traction, and agility on wet roads.

-2022 TVS Ronin Review: 'Unscripted But Interesting!'
+TVS Ronin Review: 'Unscripted But Interesting!'
 4

 Should You Buy One?